firebase/quickstart-android/auth/README.md

 - Go to the [Firebase Console](https://console.firebase.google.com) and navigate to your project:
   - Select the **Auth** panel and then click the **Sign In Method** tab.
   - Click **Google** and turn on the **Enable** switch, then click **Save**.
-- Run the app on your device or emulator.
+- Run the sample app on your device or emulator.
-    - Select `GoogleSignInActivity` from the main screen.
+    - Select **GoogleSignInActivity** from the main screen.
     - Click the **Sign In** button to begin.

 ### Facebook Login Setup

 - Go to the [Facebook Developers Site](https://developers.facebook.com) and follow all instructions to set up a new Android app.
-When asked for a package name, use `com.google.firebase.quickstart.usermanagement` and when asked for a main class name, use `com.google.firebase.quickstart.usermanagement.FacebookLoginActivity`.
+  - When asked for a package name, use `com.google.firebase.quickstart.usermanagement`.
+  - When asked for a main class name, use `com.google.firebase.quickstart.usermanagement.FacebookLoginActivity`.
 - Go to the [Firebase Console](https://console.firebase.google.com) and navigate to your project:
   - Select the **Auth** panel and then click the **Sign In Method** tab.